ozkary/ozkary.github.io/_posts/2023/2023-06-17-data-engineering-process-fundamentals-data-warehouse-transformation-exercise.md

   - Create the station view (stg_station) from the external table as source
     - Get the unique stations
     - Create a surrogate key using the station name
   - Create the booth view (stg_booth) from the external table as source
-    - Get the unique booths and associate to the station id
-    - Create a surrogate key using the booth unit and ca fields
+    - Create a surrogate key using the booth UNIT and CA fields
-- Create the physical models
-  - Create the station dimension table (dim_station) from the stg_station model
-  - Create the booth dimension table (dim_booth) from the stg_booth model
-    - Cluster the table by station_id
-  - Create the fact table (fact_turnstile) using the external table structure and an incremental strategy for ongoing new data
+  - Create the fact view (stg_turnstile) from the external table as source
-    - Partition the table by created_dt and day granularity
-    - Cluster the table by station_id
-    - Join on dimension tables to use id references instead of text
-  - Continuously run all the model with an incremental strategy to append new records
+    - Create a surrogate key using CA, UNIT, SCP, DATE, time

 Our physical data model should look like this:

 ![ozkary-data-engineering-data-warehouse-star-schema](../../assets/2023/ozkary-data-engineering-process-data-warehouse-star-schema.png "Data Engineering Process Fundamentals - Data Warehouse and Transformation Star Schema")

 #### Why do we use partitions and cluster

+> 👍 We should always review the technical specifications of the database system to find out what other best practices are recommended to improve performance.

 - Partitioning is the process of dividing a large table into smaller, more manageable parts based on the specified column.
 Each partition contains rows that share a common value like a specific date.
 A partition improves performance and query cost.